xorbitsai/xorbits/doc/source/getting_started/numpy.rst

 The expression within brackets in ``b[i]`` is treated as an ``i`` followed by as many instances of ``:`` as needed to represent the remaining axes.
-NumPy also allows you to write this using dots as ``b[i, ...]``.
+You can also write this using dots as ``b[i, ...]``.

 The **dots** (``...``) represent as many colons as needed to produce a